sto0pkid/gttf/README.md

 ### GTTF Project

-Investigation of the prevalence of indicted the Baltmore City Police Department (BPD)'s officer witness testimony in State of Maryland judicial system charges.
+Investigation of the prevalence of indicted Baltmore City Police Department (BPD)'s officer witness testimony in State of Maryland judicial system charges.
-Many of the officers we're in an elite unit of BPD, the Gun Trace Task Force.
+Many of the implicated officers were in an elite unit of BPD, the Gun Trace Task Force.

 Data for this project comes from [CaseHarvester](https://github.com/dismantl/CaseHarvester).